joshourisman/django-tablib/README.rst

 Overview
 --------
 `django_tablib.ModelDataset()`
-    A wrapper around tablib.Dataset that handles the conversion of Django QuerySets to a format that tablib can work with.
+    A wrapper around tablib.Dataset that handles the conversion of Django QuerySets to a format that tablib can work with in the model of Django's ModelForm and ModelAdmin.

 Usage
 -----